sherlock-project/sherlock/docs/removed-sites.md

 This site has always returned a false positive.
 The site returns the exact same text for a claimed or an unclaimed username.
 The site must be rendering all of the different content using Javascript in the browser.
-So, there is no way distinguish between the results with the current design of Sherlock.
+So, there is no way to distinguish between the results with the current design of Sherlock.

 ```json
   "BlackPlanet": {